ClojureBridge/curriculum/outline/setup_ubuntu.md

 ## Starting a terminal

 For these instructions, and for much of the class, you will need to have a terminal, or command line, open.
 This is a text-based interface to talk to your computer, and you can open it by clicking "Dash Home" and typing `Terminal`.
-You can also open a terminal at any time by pressing `CTRL-ALT-T`.
+You can also open a terminal at any time by pressing `Ctrl-Alt-t`.
 If you have never used the terminal before, you may want to spend some time [reading up on command-line basics](http://blog.teamtreehouse.com/command-line-basics).

 Go ahead and open your terminal now.
 It should look something like this: